The Tobias Community is a multi cultural, multi-lingual family of students.

 Hannah Simon (United Kingdom originally from Japan)

 Thank you very much that you have looked after me so well.
 I always felt I was supported.
-It’s been wonderful and amazing journey in this four years at Tobias, and I was really lucky that I could complete it at last.
+It’s been wonderful and amazing journey in this four years at Tobias, and I was really lucky that I could complete it my training.

 Barbara Asmal (United Kingdom)